salvillalon45/the-software-engineering-guide/src/data_structures/queue/docs/notes.md

         -   Time O(1): since we are using the `this.tail` to place the element in the back of the queue
         -   SpaceO(1): no new space created
     -   **dequeue**:
-        -   Time O(1): since we are using the `this.head` to get the front element.
+        -   Time O(1): since we are using the `this.head` to get the front element and incrementing `this.head` to change the current position of the queue.
 Not actually looping
         -   Space O(1): now new space created
     -   **front**:
         -   Time O(1): since we are using the `this.head` to get the front element.
 Not actually looping